Skip to main content

 #

-• Access files in /workspace (your project)
+• Access files in /workspace (your project) and other mounted directories

 • Make network requests to whitelisted domains

-• Execute commands within the container
+• Execute commands within the container, optionally with additional guardrails

 Your personal files, documents, SSH keys from your host machine, browser data, etc., are all inaccessible to Claude Code running in this container.
 But: